 Note before we start talking about ads: The most important part on your site is quality unique content.

 It is useless and inefficient to start using ads without having great quality unique content.
 You're wasting your time reading this post right now if you don't have content.
 Planning to build a long-lasting, profitable AdSense campaign?
-Forget about ads – add plenty of quality unique content first.
-Otherwise, your campaign will not be successful and you will not get desired clicks and profits.
+Forget about ads – have plenty of quality unique content first.
+Otherwise, your campaign will not be successful and you will not get desired clicks.
 It's just the way it is – no way around that.